“Just when you think you have a case to reduce support you get a swerve ball. “

 3. Do not have the time or resource to investigate.

-4. Have been led to believe they can not cancel support.
+4. Have been led to believe we can not cancel support.

-We will run through each of these reasons and in Part 2 provide some steps to help you move forward to understand whether an opportunity exists to reduce your annual support bill.
+We will run through each of these reasons and provide some steps to help you move forward to understand whether an opportunity exists to reduce your annual support bill.

 Understanding what you are paying for can be a challenge for the larger organisations, often being exasperated by the following: